 It’s not surprising that the whale is among the grandest matriarchs on the planet.
 Sperm whales, for example, nurse their young for over two years, a lengthy commitment in the animal kingdom.
 Many whale species maintain long-lasting bonds with their children.
 Resident Orca mothers and their children stay together their entire lives, even after they have offspring of their own.
 Mothers have just one calf every five years, and mothers watch over their young 24/7.
 Calves don’t sleep for the first month of their lives, so mothers go without sleep too.
 Throughout its life, a Resident Orca will only separate from its mother for a few hours at a time, to forage and mate.

 Polar bears, lions, cheetahs, tigers, gorillas, and even spiders also have a remarkable maternal instinct.
-This Mother’s Day, we celebrate all of the moms who help our planet thrive.
+One Earth celebrates all of the moms who help our planet thrive!